FREE AND CONFIDENTIAL SERVICES img Make an Appointment img (970) 239-2272

 What is the abortion pill?

-After the FDA removed the in-person dispensing requirement for medication abortion (also known as RU-486, the abortion pill, Plan C, or mifepristone) in December 2021, access to medical abortions has become easier for women as a number of websites and pharmacies were now allowed to provide medication abortion without a physical exam.
-At Alpha Center, we believe that an informed decision is the best decision.
-Below, we’ve compiled some of the most frequent questions we’ve received from patients about medication abortion.
+After the FDA removed the in-person dispensing requirement for medication abortion (also known as RU-486, the abortion pill, Plan C, or mifepristone) in December 2021, access to what are commonly called “at-home abortions” has become easier for women as a number of websites and pharmacies were now allowed to provide medication abortion without a physical exam.

 What is the difference between a medication abortion and the morning after pill?